Home - Bookapy Book Preview

 “Children.
 Coats, gloves, scarves – and stay in the garden.
 It will be dangerous on the road.”

 We surged into our coats and opened the front door.
-The world sounded odd, blanketed by the fog.
-The air carried a taint of smoke and tasted bitter from all the coal fires burning against the winter cold.
+The world sounded different, blanketed by the fog.
+The air carried a taint of smoke and tasted bitter from the coal fires burning against the winter cold.
 We walked down to the gate and stood there, peering out along the road.
-We could hear a car approaching and its lights crawled into view.
+A car’s lights crawled into view.
 The driver had his window open, his head half out, following the central white line.
-Other cars and a bus crept past.
+Several more cars and a bus crept past.

-It took ten minutes as we walked through a strange world, with the landmarks looming out of a blurred wall of grey.
+It only took ten minutes, but we walked through a different world, with the landmarks looming out of a blurred wall of grey as we closed with them.

 At my gate, I turned to Frau Schmidt and Col. “Goodnight, Frau Schmidt.
 See you tomorrow, Col.”

-There were lights on in the kitchen, where my mother was tidying up.
+The lights in the kitchen revealed my mother tidying up.

 “Hello, Will.
 I’m glad you’re home.”